kirkforthman/Amazon-Review-Scraper-and-Sentiment-Analyzer/README.md

 A simple python script that:
-    Scrapes reviews from an Amazon page
+    1) Scrapes reviews from an Amazon page.
-    Performs sentiment analysis on those reviews
+    2) Performs sentiment analysis on those reviews.
-    Optionally exports sentiment analysis values to Excel file
+    3) Optionally exports sentiment analysis values to Excel file.